 The experience of a break-up can result in a multitude of emotions, such as shock, denial, anger, relief, joy, depression, anxiety, and perhaps at some point, acceptance.
 You may notice changes in your eating and/or sleeping habits.
 You may cry frequently.
 You may be unable to concentrate.
 You may be more irritable than normal, and your mood can fluctuate.

 One moment you may be thinking "Good riddance!" and the next you may find yourself crying and missing your boyfriend or girlfriend like crazy.
 You may also be letting go of friends you met through your partner, places you went together, and their family.

 So what do you do to help yourself manage a break-up?
 Remember that recovering from a break-up takes time.
 Be patient with yourself during the grieving process.
 We also suggest that you avoid making any drastic changes, and avoid acting on any destructive impulses.
 Let your friends and/or family know you are hurting.
 Let them know ways they can help, whether it be listening, working out with you, or helping you study.

 Regular exercise and a healthy diet can help bring stability to your life.
 Many have found that returning to a routine can offer comfort and a sense that things are returning back to normal.
-For more persistent difficulties (for instance, a depressed mood that doesn't seem to lift), it might be helpful to consider talking to a professional counselor at the Counseling Center.
+For more persistent difficulties (for instance, a depressed mood that doesn't seem to lift), it might be helpful to consider talking to a professional counselor at Counseling and Psychological Services.